psychospace/psychospace.info/Bullion/Mythos and History/Os'Grun.md

 ---
+aliases:
-alias: the Wandering Fist, Os'grun
+  - the Wandering Fist
+  - Os'grun
+tags:
-tag: timeline/event
+  - timeline/event
+  - noteworthy
 ---
 The **Os'Grun** was a meteorite which caused an epochal impact event on [[Bullion]] in [[BPT 12147]].
 It was said to be the [[Divinity|divine]]'s answer to [[Amakudari-no-Mikoto|Amakudari]]'s actions.